 * Learn and use computers and tablets, along with related computer programs and software applications.

-* Meet the City's medical standard, including passing a bi-annual physical examination with an agency selected by the City.
+* Meet the City's medical standard, including passing an annual physical examination with an agency selected by the City.

 * Maintain physical condition to perform essential duties.

-* Work in emergency medical situations, including vehicle accidents and other types of medical and rescue emergencies; work in intense life-threatening conditions; exposure to fire, smoke, bodily fluids, heights and noise.
+Work in an emergency firefighting environment, work in emergency medical situations, including vehicle accidents and other types of medical and rescue emergencies; work in intense life-threatening conditions; exposure to fire, smoke, bodily fluids, heights and noise.

 SPECIAL REQUIREMENTS